evkx/evkx.github.io/content/models/cadillac/lyriq/LYRIQ_RWD/_index.md

  The [EPA range](../../../../guides/understandingrange/epa) is 312 miles (502 km).
 The consumption is 3,1mi/kWh for the EPA standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is kW.
 A full charge from 0 - 100% would take 176 minutes, while a more common scenario of 10-80% would take 32 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 8% to 65% resulting in an actual charge speed including time loss on 120kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 8% to 65%, resulting in an actual charge speed, including time loss on 120kW.
 Each charge session would take 29 minutes and 59 seconds.

 ### Onboard charger